opentok/broadcast-sample-app/README.md

   - 1 host, 1 guest:  150 viewers

 **NOTE**: These viewer limits do not apply to HLS, since all publishing streams are transcoded to a single HLS stream that can be accessed from an HLS player.
 The expected latency for HLS is 15-20 seconds.
-When the host clicks the broadcast button, an HLS URL is provided, which the host can then share with all prospective viewers.
+When the host clicks the broadcast button, a link is provided, which the host can then share with all prospective viewers.
+The link directs the viewer to another page within the application that streams the broadcast feed.

 You can configure and run this sample app within just a few minutes!